mishastarrrr-ctrl/WinRocket/README.md

       - [Installation Guide](https://github.com/containers/podman-compose?tab=readme-ov-file#installation)
 - **FreeRDP**: Required for remote desktop connection (Please make sure you have **Version 3.x.x** with sound support included)
     - [Installation Guide](https://github.com/FreeRDP/FreeRDP/wiki/PreBuilds)
-- [OPTIONAL] **Kernel Modules**: The `iptables` / `nftables` and `iptable_nat` kernel modules can be loaded for network autodiscovery and better shared filesystem performance, but this is not obligatory in newer versions of WinBoat
+- [OPTIONAL] **Kernel Modules**: The `iptables` / `nftables` and `iptable_nat` kernel modules can be loaded for network autodiscovery and better shared filesystem performance, but this is not obligatory in newer versions of WinRocket
     - [Module loading instructions](https://rentry.org/rmfq2e5e)

 ## Downloading

-You can download the latest Linux builds under the [Releases](https://github.com/TibixDev/winboat/releases) tab.
+You can download the latest Linux builds under the [Releases](https://github.com/mishastarrrr-ctrl/WinRocket/releases) tab.
 We currently offer four variants:

 - **AppImage:** A popular & portable app format which should run fine on most distributions
 - **Unpacked:** The raw unpacked files, simply run the executable (`linux-unpacked/winboat`)